FertileFragrance/TimeKiller/README.md

 **Generic** options (valid for both Chronos and Aion):

+* `--consistency_model`: It is the consistency model (isolation level) to check, which is SI by default.
+SER is also supported.
 * `--enable_session`: If set to `true` (by default), Chronos or Aion will use the `sts` and `cts` of transactions in the input history to check the SESSION axiom.
 Informally, SESSION indicates that a later transaction must start after the previous transactions in the same session (having the same `sid`).
 Otherwise, SESSION will not be checked.
 * `--initial_value`: It is the value read from a key before any operation writes on that key.
 In most cases, it is `null` (by default) or `0`, determined by the running database and the processing logic to get the history.